flatironinstitute/neurosift/paper/joss/paper.md

 Neurosift is a *static* React/TypeScript website, meaning that it is delivered to the user's browser exactly as stored, without the need for dynamic server-side processing of requests.
 This approach simplifies deployment and maintenance; it can be deployed to any static hosting service.

-The main technical challenge in developing Neurosift was the requirement to lazy-load data objects from remote NWB files, which are built on the complex HDF5 format.
+The main technical challenge in developing Neurosift was the requirement to lazy-load data objects from remote NWB files that are built on the complex HDF5 format.
 While HDF5's efficient data organization is ideal for the large, multidimensional datasets typical in neurophysiology, its primary implementations are in the C language.
 This necessitates a creative solution to enable efficient web-based access to these files.
 To bridge this gap, Neurosift leverages WebAssembly to run compiled C code in the browser, specifically utilizing a modified version of the h5wasm [@h5wasm] library.
 Unlike the unmodified h5wasm, which primarily handles fully downloaded files, Neurosift's fork introduces an innovative approach to efficiently read data chunks from remote files.
 This allows for synchronous data reads without the need for a prior download of the entire file.
-This solution not only makes Neurosift a powerful tool for neuroscience research but also showcases the potential of WebAssembly in overcoming challenges associated with web-based data analysis tools.
+This solution showcases the potential of WebAssembly in overcoming challenges associated with web-based data analysis tools.

 # Conclusion